pkyad/libreERP-cli/README.md

 ```
 This library is using a folder `.libreerp` in the $HOME directory to store the user's keys (sessioID and CSRF token) in `token.key` and ERP's configuration in `config.txt`

-the format of the config file is simple key=value PARTICULAR
+the format of the config file is simple key=value pattern

 for e.g. (commenting is possible with # prefix)